-- Who can use the tool
+- Who can use the tool?

-- Overview of tool features
+- Overview of My dashboard

-- How do I create a DMP?
+- How do I create a data management plan?

 - How do I get help from someone at my institution?